PotOfTea/osrm_map/README.md

 ## Jenkins pipeline file

+* Although task specified ideal CD pipeline, due to task scope this not possible
-* Deployment is done via "very basic" way, this is no way how to do proper container deployment
+    * Deployment is done in "very basic" way, this is no way how to do proper container deployment
+    * Most code is mocked as there are not unit/integration/smoke testes
+    * Code doesn't produce any reports
-* Image should tagged with proper version
+    * Images should be tagged with proper version
     * Most of code could moved to shared pipeline library, which would allow this to used as reused/template